Back to Blog

 I keep the family updated.
 Adult children get direct, honest updates rather than whatever they can piece together from the parent and the nursing staff.
 You know what's actually happening and what the realistic picture is.

 I manage the recovery.
 After discharge, I handle the follow-up.
 House calls during recovery are included.
 I coordinate specialist follow-up directly.
 Medication reconciliation after a hospital stay is one of the highest-value things a concierge physician does; hospital discharges generate medication errors at a predictable rate.
+(For the highest-needs patients, the Intensive Care tier provides daily attention through and after recovery.)

 What this means for adult children at distance